Structural Design for Lateral Loads and Stability

 - Workshop I

-Under instructor guidance, participants work on a case study with given wind loads and lateral loads for bracing columns and beams.
+Under instructor guidance, participants work on case studies with given wind loads and lateral loads.

 - Concrete Shear Walls Types and Analysis